KubeDev/api-conversao/README.md

 #To Force down on application
     curl -v -X PUT http://localhost:8080/unhealth

-#To Force down on application
+#To Force down for some time on application
     curl -v -X PUT http://localhost:8080/unreadyfor/30

 #To Stresstest